svetlanavetchinnikova/svetlanavetchinnikova.github.io/_pages/talks.md

 Chunking up speech in real-time: Linguistic predictors and cognitive constraints (poster), AMLaP 28, York<br>

-Estimating chunking ability of L2 listenersand ’chunkability’ of speech, SALC8, Turku <br>
+Estimating chunking ability of L2 listeners and ’chunkability’ of speech, SALC8, Turku <br>

 Chunking at the individuel level, ICAME 43, Cambridge<br>